porec/kubeinstall/README.md

 	**./install_common.sh**

-7. Run configure_master.sh ONLY on Master node.
+7. **Only on Master Node!** Run configure_master.sh ONLY on Master node.
 This will configure Kubernetes Master Node with Control Plane and will deploye Calico CNI for Network Management.
 Please also take a note on command for connectivity from Worker Nodes.
-Visible under red colored statement "Remember to copy tokens for adding Worker Nodes".
+Visible above red colored statement "Remember to copy tokens for adding Worker Nodes".
 You can also modify subnet allocated to pods by Calico CNI.
 Default subnet is 192.168.50.0/24

 	**./configure_master.sh**

-8. Join all Worker Nodes to Master Node by executing command on Worker Node.
+8. **Only on Worker Nodes** Join all Worker Nodes to Master Node by executing command on Worker Node.
 Command was visible on Master Node after execution of ./configure_master.sh

 	**kubeadm join 192.168.250.2:6443 --token <YOUR_TOKEN> \
 	--discovery-token-ca-cert-hash sha256: <YOUR_TOKEN_HASH>**